-Caught in-between a complex geo-political situation and rising terrorist threats, the Middle East and North Africa regions have witnessed growing instabilities over the past decade.
+Caught in-between a complex geo-political situation and rising terrorist threats, the Middle East region has witnessed growing instabilities over the past decade.

 The long-lasting conflicts in Iraq and Syria have created an overwhelming and enduring humanitarian crisis, which has resulted in the displacement of millions of people within national borders or to neighbouring countries.
 The continuous flow of refugees escaping violence in the context of the Syria crisis is bringing the neighbouring countries close to a dangerous saturation point, with millions of people living in camps with very limited access to basic resources.